Follow TV Tropes

 Played by: Himself

-Nigel Marven returns to play as himself, this time as an owner of a prehistoric wildlife park.
-He travels to the past in order to bring extinct prehistoric creatures back to life.
+Nigel Marven returns to play as himself, this time as the owner of a prehistoric wildlife preserve.
+He travels to the past to bring extinct prehistoric creatures back to life.

-• Badass Bookworm: Knows all about the prehistoric creatures he's about to face and constantly tries to capture them.
+• Badass Bookworm: He knows all about the prehistoric creatures he's about to face, and constantly tries to capture them.
 Most of the time, he succeeds.

-• Expy: Think of him as a time-traveling Steve Irwin.
+• Expy: Think of this version of him as a time-traveling Steve Irwin.

-• The Kirk: Plenty snarky, thought of a more jovial than sassing nature.
-He is prone to emotional and logical choices in equal measure.
+• The Kirk: He's plenty snarky, though with a more jovial than sassing nature.
+He's also prone to emotional and logical choices in equal measure.

-• Pragmatic Hero: In the final episode he nearly sacrifices Matilda to the Deinosuchus, the situation being that grave that even Nigel is willing to take the very likely chance Matilda will be eaten.
+• Pragmatic Hero: In "Supercroc", he lures Matilda to the pond where the Deinosuchus he brought back earlier settled down, which snaps at her when she approaches; the situation was grave enough that even he was willing to take the very likely chance that Matilda would be eaten, or at least attacked.

 Bob